bobbaluba/qmltooltip/readme.md

             showDelay: 0
             hideDelay: 1000
             tip {
-                text: "This is a tool tip"
+                text: "This is a tool tip with custom delays"
                 x: thingWithToolTip.width + 10
                 y: thingWithToolTip.height/2 - tip.height/2
             }